 According to a NEWS4 October 2015 report, a Maryland woman settled a pregnancy discrimination lawsuit with her former employer, UPS.
 Her case was settled after reaching the Supreme Court.
 In 2006, she became pregnant.
 She gave UPS a doctor’s note regarding her ability to lift packages.
 Her doctor recommended she not lift anything heavier than 20 pounds.
 Her work tasks involved handling overnight letters.
 UPS, however, claimed that all drivers must be able to lift packages up to 70 pounds.

 The company placed her on unpaid leave.
 She lost her health insurance because of the unpaid leave.
 Unemployment was not an option because UPS did not technically fire her, so she sued.

-In her lawsuit, she claimed that UPS should have offered her light duty work.
-In previous situations, the company allegedly gave drivers whom had lost their driving privileges because of drunk driving arrests, for example, other tasks to perform.
+In her lawsuit, she claimed that UPS should have offered her light-duty work.
+In previous situations, the company allegedly gave drivers who had lost their driving privileges because of drunk driving arrests, for example, other tasks to perform.
 In March of 2015, the Supreme Court ruled in the woman’s favor and remanded her case back to the lower court.
 They reached the settlement shortly after the case went back to the lower court.

 What is Pregnancy Discrimination in Baltimore?